zowe/docs-site/docs/user-guide/configure-zowe-server.md

 **First Parameter**=Source PDS Prefix

-Dataset prefix of the source PDS where .SZWESAMPE(ZWESVSTC) was installed into.
+Dataset prefix of the source PDS where .SZWESAMP(ZWESVSTC) was installed into.

-For an installation from a convenience build this will be the value of `install:datasetPrefix` in `zowe-install.yaml` file.
+For an installation from a convenience build this will be the value of the `-h` argument when `zowe-install.sh` was executed.

 For an SMP/E installation thils will be the value of `$datasetPrefixIn` in the member AZWE001.F1(ZWE3ALOC)